atherplanes/atherplanes-website/README.md

 ![](./IMG_2504.JPG)

-3, then fold the top two corners down to the mittle of the bottum of the paper.
+3, then fold the top two corners down to the middle of the bottum of the paper.

 ![](./IMG_2506.JPG)